javascript-tutorial/en.javascript.info/1-js/09-async/03-promise-chaining/article.md

 });
 ```

 This code does the same: loads 3 scripts in sequence.
 But it "grows to the right".
 So we have the same problem as with callbacks.

-Use chaining (return promises from `.then`) to evade it.
+People who start to use promises sometimes don't know about chaining, so they write it this way.
+Generally, chaining is preferred.

-Sometimes it's ok to write `.then` directly, because the nested function has access to the outer scope (here the most nested callback has access to all variables `scriptX`), but that's an exception rather than a rule.
+Sometimes it's ok to write `.then` directly, because the nested function has access to the outer scope.
+In the example above the most nested callback has access to all variables `script1`, `script2`, `script3`.
+But that's an exception rather than a rule.

 ````smart header="Thenables"